Autonomous Underwater Vehicles (AUVs) are robot submarines, which are used to explore the world’s oceans without a pilot or any tether.

 The NOC Autosub fleet

-The NOC operates three AUVs: Autosub3, Autosub6000 and Autosub Long Range.
-Each has its own niche strengths.
+The NOC operates four AUVs: Autosub6000 and 3x Autosub Long Range.
+The Oceanids project is developing a further four Autosub AUVS - Each has its own niche strengths

 As with Autosub3, Autosub6000 has been developed to operate in extreme environments, this time it is to the depths of the oceans, 6000m deep, where the crushing pressures are 600 times greater than at the surface.

 Following its first sea trials in 2007, Autosub6000 has undergone significant development.
 In the summer of 2008 it undertook its first science missions, surveying deep-sea scour features on the deep western European Margin with multi-beam sonar.

 In October of 2009, the AUV completed successful trials to an operating depth of 5600m, and tested a new obstacle avoidance system, based on scanning sonar, over the rugged terrain of the Casablanca Seamount.
 This was put to good use in early 2010, operating off the RRS James Cook, where the AUV was crucial to the effort to locate and pin-point the positions of two hydrothermal vent sites in the mid Cayman Rise area of the Caribbean Sea.